 Editable Area

 The Editable Area dropdown has two selections - Everywhere and Inside all segments.
 Selecting Everywhere allows you to draw on any part of the canvas.
-Selecting Inside all segments makes it impossible for the user to annotate on an unannotated area of the canvas.
-In other words, the user must annotate within the bounds of an existing annotation.Modify Other Segments
+Selecting Inside all segments makes it impossible for you to annotate on an unannotated area of the canvas.
+In other words, you must annotate within the bounds of an existing annotation.Modify Other Segments